shinwookim/website/teaching/CS0449-2241/more-systems.md

 ---

 ## Architecture
 We spend a lot of time in "systems" on learning how the code you write executes on the underlying hardware.
 In *Computer Architecture*, you will take a deeper look at how the hardware operates.
-Topics in this field include: Instruction Set Architecture (ISA), Memory Layout, Input/Output structure, and more. {%sidenote "447-449" "Computer architecture builds up on what you have learned in this course and [CS 447: Computer Organization & Assembly Language](https://courses.sci.pitt.edu/courses/view/CS-447)."%}
+Topics in this field include: Instruction Set Architecture (ISA), Memory Layout, Input/Output structure, and more.{%sidenote "447-449" "Computer architecture builds up on what you have learned in this course and [CS 447: Computer Organization & Assembly Language](https://courses.sci.pitt.edu/courses/view/CS-447)."%}

 ### [CS 1541: Introduction to Computer Architecture](https://courses.sci.pitt.edu/courses/view/CS-1541)
 - **Description**: This course emphasizes the study of computer architecture and hardware system organization.
 Topics such as CPU organization, sequential and microprogrammed control, instruction set implementation, memory organizations, input/output structure, peripherals and computer communications will be covered.